eaba/microservices-demo/README.md

    tar xvfz yugabyte-2.0.10.0-darwin.tar.gz
    PATH=PATH:yugabyte-2.0.10.0/bin
    ```

-1. Launch “Docker for Desktop”.
-Go to Preferences:

-   - choose “Enable Kubernetes”,
-   - set CPUs to at least 3, and Memory to at least 6.0 GiB
-   - on the "Disk" tab, set at least 32 GB disk space

-1. Run `kubectl get nodes` to verify you're connected to “Kubernetes on Docker”.

-1. Run `skaffold run` (first time will be slow, it can take ~20 minutes).
-   This will build and deploy the application.
-If you need to rebuild the images
-   automatically as you refactor the code, run `skaffold dev` command.

-1. Run `kubectl get pods` to verify the Pods are ready and running.
-The
-   application frontend should be available at http://localhost:80 on your
-   machine.

-### Option 2: Running on Google Kubernetes Engine (GKE)

-> 💡 Recommended if you're using Google Cloud Platform and want to try it on
-> a realistic cluster.

-1. Install tools specified in the previous section (Docker, kubectl, skaffold, helm, YugabyteDB command line)

 1. Create a Google Kubernetes Engine cluster and make sure `kubectl` is pointing
     to the cluster.